Posts

 • Spouse or partner was wrongfully injured: The spouse or partner of the victim may have to prove that they were injured due to an act of negligence.

 • Loss of consortium: The spouse of the injured victim must detail all the ways their relationship has changed due to the loss of consortium.
+This includes documenting how the injured spouse’s physical and behavioral changes have affected the marital relationship.
 This can be an uncomfortable and involved process.

 • Injury caused the loss of consortium: You must prove that the injury caused the loss of consortium.
 If you fail to do this, your claim may fail.